-f you have used Facebook at all, you’ve probably had a friend request from someone you already were friends with.
+If you have used Facebook at all, you’ve probably had a friend request from someone you already were friends with.
 That’s usually followed by the friend posting on their real account that they have been hacked and don’t accept that 2nd friend request.
 The truth is, they haven’t been hacked, they’ve been cloned!
 But what does that mean, and how can you prevent being cloned!?!
+Of course there are lots of other scams to pull, so this is only one of thousands reasons that a scammer would want to be fake friends.

 REASON SCAMMERS CLONE: